TerriaJS/TerriaMap/README.md

  ## Runnin locally
 from TerriaMaps folder:
 ```
-nvm use 10 ## if using nvm lovally to ensure you are on nodejs version 10
+nvm use 10 ## if using nvm locally to ensure you are on nodejs version 10
 npm start
 npx gulp watch
 ```